indix/sparkplug/README.md

 ### Plug details

 To track what changes are being made (or not) to each record, it is possible to add `PlugDetails` to every record with information on which rules were applied to it.
-This is disabled by default and can be enables as follows:
+This is disabled by default and can be enabled as follows:

 ```scala
 val sparkPlug = SparkPlug.builder.enablePlugDetails.create()